 There are lots of walks in the area, and here you can find traces of Norwegian folklore, with carvings to trolls peppering the landscape.

 For those in Norway on a budget, you can walk up Mount Floyen instead of taking the cable car, or you can opt to walk one way and cable car the other.
 This was the snowiest place we found in Bergen in March, with lots of ice and snow about!

-Like most places, the Bergen Waterfront has many restaurants and pubs, although once again you’ll find the food on the expensive side.
+Like most places, the Bergen Waterfront has many restaurants and pubs, but you’ll find the food on the expensive side once again.